Request-Response

 }

-if ( !iox2_pending_response_is_connected(&pending_response) ) {
+if (!iox2_pending_response_is_connected(&pending_response)) {

-if (is_at_destination(position)) {
+if (is_at_destination(state)) {

 show_larry_arrived_popup_in_app();